-Statement Description startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. transfer-format Controls whether multiple records can be packed into a message during zone transfers. transfer-message-size Limits the uncompressed size of DNS messages used in zone transfers over TCP. transfer-source Defines which local IPv4 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfer-source-v6 Defines which local IPv6 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfers-in Limits the number of concurrent inbound zone transfers. transfers-out Limits the number of concurrent outbound zone transfers. transfers-per-ns Limits the number of concurrent inbound zone transfers from a remote server. try-tcp-refresh Specifies that BIND 9 should attempt to refresh a zone using TCP if UDP queries fail. update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc.
+Statement Description serial-query-rate Defines an upper limit on the number of queries per sec- ond issued by the server, when querying the SOA RRs used for zone transfers. startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. transfer-format Controls whether multiple records can be packed into a message during zone transfers. transfer-message-size Limits the uncompressed size of DNS messages used in zone transfers over TCP. transfer-source Defines which local IPv4 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfer-source-v6 Defines which local IPv6 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfers-in Limits the number of concurrent inbound zone transfers. transfers-out Limits the number of concurrent outbound zone transfers. transfers-per-ns Limits the number of concurrent inbound zone transfers from a remote server. try-tcp-refresh Specifies that BIND 9 should attempt to refresh a zone using TCP if UDP queries fail. update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc.

-Table 6 - continued from pr revious page ----------------------------- --------------
+Table 6 - continued from previous page ------- -------------------- ---------------